Bentley Systems (BSY)

 5. Revenue Growth

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Bentley Systems’s recent performance shows its demand has slowed as its annualized revenue growth of 10.1% over the last two years was below its five-year trend.
-Bentley Systems Year-On-Year Revenue Growth
+Bentley Systems’s recent performance shows its demand has slowed as its annualized revenue growth of 10.6% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-Looking ahead, sell-side analysts expect revenue to grow 9.5% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and suggests its newer products and services will not accelerate its top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 9.6% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 6. Annual Recurring Revenue